aiwebdude/learn-rails/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+learning rails

+the rails tutorial project with copilot and the aiwebdude:

-* Ruby version
+* Ruby version is 3.2.2

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* made with emacs and chruby

 * ...